noom/django-google-adwords/README.rst

 Storing local data
 ------------------

-The provided models include methods to sync data from the Google Adwords API to the local models so that it can be queried at a later stage.
+The provided models include methods to sync data from the Google AdWords API to the local models so that it can be queried at a later stage.

 .. code-block:: python